 In between all of this and during the four weeks after the program, I created curriculum for Educational Talent Search to use for the next school year, covering the topics of Healthy Lifestyles and Financial Literacy.
 Overall, I created over a dozen lesson plans, including activities and handouts.

-Through my experience, I learned several things about the TRIO programs.
+Through my experience, I learned several things about the TRIO programs in Pella.
 First, I learned that being around teenagers for six weeks is terrifying, exciting and rewarding.
 The students I had the opportunity to work with were from a variety of backgrounds.
 Some recently immigrated to the United States with their families, or are first generation American citizens—bringing an entirely new cultural perspective to the group of students.
 Some students were from rural areas, some from the city of Des Moines.

 Most importantly, they were all unique, intelligent, gifted young adults that have far more potential and motivation than some of the most affluent and privileged people I have encountered.
 For some, the summer program was an opportunity for adventure, a new place with new people to meet.
 For others, it was a mixture of a prison and fun—school during the summer was an awful concept, but the experiences they had with meeting new people and the activities they participated in were great.
 Activities were varied—including anything from Minute to Win It, Fear Factor, a Zumba lesson, teambuilding, and thoughtful discussion.